EstherSeyi/world-shop/README.md

 - Tradeoﬀs

-### Ideas to improve the performance of the ﬂipbook
+### Ideas I applied to improve the performance of the ﬂipbook

+- Caching data fetched
+- Using next image to optimize images for different screen sizes
+- React performance optimization apis like useMemo to make sure operations are not run more times than necessary.
+- Collocation: making sure that state is as close as possible to where it's being used.